SamuelSwartzberg/flashcardifying_text_temp/inf.md

 the `stroke/fill` attribute sets the color of the stroke/fill.
 You can set the opacity of the stroke and fill by setting a color with transparency, or by using `stroke/fill-opacity`.
+`stroke/fill` both can also apply text.

+##### font

+Many SVG font-related properties are the same as in HTML/CSS.
+However, `dominant-baseline` and not `vertical-align` is used for vertical alignment, and also for determining the baseline of the box alignment context.

 #### elements